Julien Bonnaire: Career

 He received another three test caps in November of that year.
 The following year he again played in every match at the 2006 Six Nations Championship, which France eventually won.

-He played in the 2011 Rugby World Cup Final.
+He played in the 2011 Rugby World Cup final.

 Bonnaire retired from playing rugby professionally at the close of the top 14 season in 2017.
 He was appointed as a coach shortly before the start of the 2018 Six Nations, working under Jacques Brunel for the France national rugby union team.

+At club level Bonnaire played in the final as Clermont won the Top 14 title in 2009–10.